Directed by: Victor Fleming || Produced by: David O. Selznick

 SUMMARY & RECOMMENDATION: Gone with the Wind’s screenplay is a masterpiece of melodrama.
 Nearly every conversation and every tit-for-tat exchange between the fiery Scarlett and the cool, badass Rhett are engaging, and no piece of dialogue is unimportant.
 Excellent pacing and the characterizations of its two leads are what make the epic story so God damned epic.
 Victor Fleming’s deft direction and camerawork are a further selling point next to Sidney Howard’s masterful adaptation of Mitchell’s work.
 He brings the melodramatic excitement, juicy love triangle, and the colorful world of the Civil War era South to life in a way that does justice to its source material.
 His use of Max Steiner’s majestic score is commendable as well.

 — However… the limited, or rather extremely biased white Southern perspective of the Civil War landscape reduces all of the African-American roles to caricatures of black stereotypes.
 Hattie McDaniel’s Oscar-winning portrayal of Mammy is perhaps the only likable one of the slave roles.
-At least they didn’t use white actors with blackface, I guess. *Sigh*…
+Being an older film, Gone with the Wind has its share of bad rear-screen projection shots.

 —> Gone with the Wind receives MY HIGHEST RECOMMENDATION.